wolfika/cerebro-recipes/readme.md

 In Cerebro, type `recipes something` or `something recipes`, to find food and drink recipes.

-Clicking or pressing Enter on a result item will take you to the recipe's details page.
+Clicking or pressing Enter on an item will take you to the recipe's details page.

 ## Related